A functional tensor model for dynamic multilayer networks with common invariant subspaces and the RKHS estimation: Notation and Preliminaries

 We summarize the notation used in this paper.
 For any positive integer $n$, we denote by $[n]$ the set $\{1,2,\dots,n\}$.
 We denote by $\mathcal{O}_d$ the set of $d\times d$ orthogonal matrices, and denote by $\mathcal{O}_{n\times d}$ the set of $n\times d$ matrices with orthonormal columns.
 We use $\operatorname{SVD}_{d}(\mm)$ to denote the matrix whose columns are the $d$ leading left singular vectors of $\mm$, arranged in order.

 In many applications, data naturally take the form of multi-way arrays, or \emph{tabular tensors}.
-An order-3 tabular tensor $\mathbf{P}$ can be viewed as a mapping

-However, in a different class of problems, tensor data arise as a collection of functions.
+An order-3 tabular tensor $\mathbf{P}$ can be viewed as a mapping $ [n] \times [p] \times [q] \to \mathbb{R}, (i,j,k) \mapsto \mathbf{P}_{i,j,k}. $ However, in a different class of problems, tensor data arise as a collection of functions.
 For example, suppose we observe $\mathbf{P}_{i,j}^{[t]}$, representing the value of feature $j$ for subject $i$ at time $t$.
 A common workaround is to discretize the time domain and represent the data as a tabular tensor.
 Yet, this approach treats the time index as exchangeable, failing to capture the inherent sequential or continuous structure of the functional mode.